How to register in September

 - have accepted your offer to study at the University of Leeds on your admissions portal

 - If youre a UK or EEA student who is expecting a student loan to pay for your fees, this must be approved by the Student Loans Company before it is linked to your university file.
 Your student loan will be released after you have completed all of the registration process.
 It will not be released if you have deferred registration.
+If you believe your loan is delayed, please check you've met the requirements for your loan.

 - If your loan is for postgraduate study, youll need to set up an instalment plan to pay your tuition fees before you will be able to register.